realworldocaml/book/en/08-imperative-programming.md

 # Imperative Programming

 The OCaml programming language is _functional_, meaning that functions are first-class values that can be passed around like any other.
 However, this doesn't mean that OCaml programs are _pure_.
 The language includes assignment, mutable values like arrays and strings.
 Evaluation order is strict and sequential.
 In principle, you can port many imperative programs directly to OCaml.
 If you find yourself doing this a lot, then OCaml may not be the right programming language for your problem.
 However, there are times when imperative programming is both appropriate and efficient, and OCaml shines at supporting programs with both functional and imperative aspects.

 To illustrate imperative programming, let's start by implementing a hash table.
 Hash tables are an efficient way to implement imperative _dictionaries_.
 There are full-featured implementations of hash tables in Core as well as in the OCaml standard library.
-For illustration, we'll construct just a basic dictionary using _open hashing_, where there are an array of buckets, each of which contain a linked list of elements.
+For illustration, we'll construct just a basic dictionary using _open hashing_, where the hash table consists of an array of buckets, each of which contain a linked list of elements.
 We'll use regular (pure) OCaml lists, and an array for the buckets.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.ocaml}
 module HashMap : sig